Year 3 (2025–26)

 Housed at the Kinder Institute for Urban Research at Rice University, NNERPP is a professional learning organization dedicated to developing, supporting, and connecting education RPPs.
 Since its launch in 2016, NNERPP has pursued this mission by sharing promising partnership strategies, fostering cross-partnership collaboration, amplifying RPP-generated knowledge, and advancing policies and systems that enable meaningful research-practice collaboration.

 The Racial & Social Justice Collaborative’s Bright Spots Forum was a powerful and affirming evening of learning and equity-centered practice.
-Held on Thursday, January 15th, 2026 at the University of Maryland, the forum brought together justice-oriented educators from Montgomery County Public Schools and community partners to uplift promising school-based racial and social justice work.
+Held in January at the University of Maryland, the forum brought together justice-oriented educators from Montgomery County Public Schools and community partners to uplift promising school-based racial and social justice work.
+We met again in May to honor Prince George's County Public Schools!

 Hosted by the University of Maryland’s Center for Educational Innovation and Improvement, the event created space for reflection, dialogue, and collective meaning-making rooted in shared commitments to equity.
 Through inspiring examples, we honored the labor of educators and the impact of community-centered partnerships.
 The opportunities for connection set the tone for an evening grounded in care and possibility.

-As we begun the new year together, the Bright Spots Forum reaffirmed the importance of gathering to learn from one another and to recommit to equity-driven practice.
+The Bright Spots Forum reaffirms the importance of gathering to learn from one another and to recommit to equity-driven practice.
 The success of the event reflected not only the strength of the work being shared, but also the collective dedication to honoring our shared humanity!